chinapedia/wikipedia.abstract.en/Page/Chaos_theory.md

-Lorenz_attractor_yb.svg for values 28}}, 10}}, 8/3}}]] Double-compound-pendulum.gif animation showing chaotic behavior.
+for values 28}}, 10}}, 8/3}}]] animation showing chaotic behavior.
 Starting the pendulum from a slightly different initial condition would result in a completely different trajectory.
 The double-rod pendulum is one of the simplest dynamical systems with chaotic solutions.]]

 CHAOS THEORY is a branch of mathematics focusing on the behavior of dynamical systems that are highly sensitive to initial conditions.
 "Chaos" is an interdisciplinary theory stating that within the apparent randomness of chaotic complex systems, there are underlying patterns, constant feedback loops, repetition, self-similarity, fractals, self-organization, and reliance on programming at the initial point known as _sensitive dependence on initial conditions_.
 The butterfly effect describes how a small change in one state of a deterministic nonlinear system can result in large differences in a later state, e.g. a butterfly flapping its wings in Brazil can cause a hurricane in Texas.[1]